openharmony/docs/en/application-dev/reference/apis-notification-kit/errorcode-notification.md

 **Solution**

-Set **isUnremovable** as needed.
-For details, see [NotificationRequest](./js-apis-notificationManager.md#notificationrequest).
+See [NotificationRequest](./js-apis-notificationManager.md#notificationrequest) to check the notification attribute **isUnremovable**.

 ## 1600007 Notification Not Found

 **Error Message**

-The notification is not exist.
+The notification does not exist.

 **Description**